najirh/Apple-Retail-Sales-SQL-Project---Analyzing-Millions-of-Sales-Rows/README.md

 - **Correlation Analysis**: Applying SQL functions to determine relationships between variables, such as product price and warranty claims.
 - **Real-World Problem Solving**: Answering business-related questions that reflect real-world scenarios faced by data analysts.

-## Target Audience

-This project is designed for aspiring and experienced data analysts who want to:
-- Strengthen their SQL skills by working with large datasets.
-- Showcase their ability to handle complex queries and data analysis.
-- Prepare for SQL-based interview questions often asked in data analyst and business intelligence roles.

 ## Dataset